Get Help Today(877) 648-4288

 Sober Living Homes

 Sober living homes are residential programs for people suffering with substance use disorders.
-These sober living homes (also called halfway houses) create a comfortable environment for patients to feel at ease being in the “real world,” but with support and protection.
+These sober living homes create a comfortable environment for patients to feel at ease being in the “real world,” but with support and protection.
 Sober living homes offers former the chance to explore being in a home.
 A major benefit of sober living homes is the structure former patients need to remain sober.
 Former patients abide by sobriety and house guidelines for either a short timeframe or long term.

 There are many different therapy options available for clients in aftercare programs.
-Counseling encourages patients’ self-discovery and growth with clinical staff.
+Counseling encourages patients’ self-discovery and growth alongside the clinical staff.
 The trained staff uncovers deep-seated challenges and traumas fueling addiction.
 Examples of therapies that can be continued in rehab aftercare include:

 - Dialectical behavior therapy